Chartered Organization Representative: Denise Maggard

 Keep minutes of pack committee meetings.
 Keep Pack Record Book.
 Keep inventory of pack equipment.
 Help with charter application.

-ADVANCEMENT CHAIR: Morgan Lund
+ADVANCEMENT CHAIR: Susan Cotton

 Strengthen the pack by helping to train parents and leaders in methods of advancement.
 Obtain list of awards earned from den leaders each month, prepare advancement report, and turn this into the council office when ordering necessary awards and supplies.
 Give pack copy of report to secretary to record in Pack Record Book.
 Help plan and conduct induction, advancement recognition and graduation ceremonies.
 Promote Boys’ Life magazine as an aid to advancement.
 Promote the wearing and proper use of uniform and insignia.